HealthMamba: An Uncertainty-aware Spatiotemporal Graph State Space Model for Effective and Reliable Healthcare Facility Visit Prediction: Evaluation

 \subsection{Overall Performance Comparison (RQ 1)}

 An overall comparison of our \m and other baselines is presented in Table \ref{tab:result}.
 We found that our \m reduces MAE by approximately 6.0\% compared to the best baseline Mamba based on the average of all four datasets.
 In addition, \m also demonstrates superior performance on prediction reliability, with a 3.5\% improvement in IS and reaching the target coverage.
 As shown in Figure~\ref{probres}, the green shadow of \m is more compact while still covering most observations, indicating more reliable and precise estimates compared to baselines.
-Our experiments show that \m consistently achieves the best performance for both short-term (next-day) and medium-term (7-day-ahead) prediction, and the details are in Appendix~\ref{app_evaluation}.
+Our experiments show that \m consistently achieves the best performance for both short-term (next-day) and medium-term (7-day-ahead) prediction.